jordynplotnik/American-Kennel-Club-Group-Project-One/README.md

-# Northwestern Group Project 1 - AKC
+# Northwestern Group Project 1 - Dog Data Analysis

 This repository is a clone of a group project that was completed during my Northwestern Data Science Bootcamp.
 The project utilized an API saved here:  https://api-ninjas.com/api/dogs This API was converted into a dataframe to seek answers to the following questions